sultaAann/sultaAann/README.md

 - 📫 How to reach me: [Telegram](https://t.me/aasaur) | [LinkedIn](https://www.linkedin.com/in/sultan-djavgashev-702b72256/) | [Email](mailto:sultandjavgashev@gmail.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I used to study economics but fell in love with programming during a side project!

 ---

+### 🎓 Education & Learning Journey

+#### 🏫 School 21 (by Sberbank)  Peer - profitjo
+- Free, peer-to-peer coding school—**no teachers, no lectures, no grades**, only collaborative hands-on projects 24/7
+- Started with an intensive **26‑day bootcamp** (22 projects) to qualify for the main program
+- Currently completing a **1.5–3‑year main curriculum** at my own pace, covering **C, Go, SQL, DevOps, algorithms** and more
+- Performing a **3‑month internship** and working toward my **state-recognized diploma**
+- Located at the **Tashkent campus**, open 24/7 with collaborative zones, whiteboards, chill areas, and even games
+- As one peer put it: *“each of us is both teacher and student.”* — reflecting the school’s collaborative ethos

+---